celineyuwono/notes/Kubernetes/Tekton.md

 ### Tekton
 - Tekton is a shared set of open source Cloud Native building blocks for CI/CD system.
 Even though Tekton runs on Kubernetes, it targets on any platform, language, and framework.
+- Tekton just provides a framework for executing actions.
 - Started on Kubernetes Knative project.
 People can build images on Kubernetes, but wanted to run tests on those images and define more complex pipelines.

 ### Tekton Pipelines
 - Cloud native components for defining CI/CD pipelines.
 - Implemented using Kubernetes Custom Resource Definition (CRD).
 - Kubernetes resources: Pods, Services, Deployments, but CRD can define a new resource and create binaries called controllers that can act upon the new resource.
 - Step: Kubernetes Container Spec, specify image and everything you need to run it (ex.
 ENV var, volumes used).
 Steps are essentially shell commands.
+Steps inside one Task share a Pod for easy communication.
 - Types of Tekton CRD:
 	- **Task:** Made up of `Steps`, run sequentially on same K8s node.
 	- **Pipelines:** Made up of `Tasks` .
-You can define order of tasks, run sequentially or concurrently, or create own task graph.
+You can define order of tasks, run sequentially or concurrently, or create own task graph (using keywords like `runAfter`).
 Tasks can run in multiple nodes.
 Can pass input from one task to next task.
 In the below example, we group faster tasks like linting and unit tests, and group slower tasks to run concurrently.
 This speeds up the pipeline speed.
 ![Tekton Pipelines: example](https://i.ibb.co/bRDNz4L/Screen-Shot-2020-08-25-at-15-47-07.png)
 	- **Pipeline Run** and **Task Run**: Invoke Pipelines and Tasks (because they usually need to be invoked multiple times).
-	- **Pipeline Resources:** Share resources between different Tasks and provide runtime information like **Git Repo** and **Container Registry**.
+	- **Pipeline Resources:** Share resources between different Tasks and provides runtime information like **Git Repo** and **Container Registry**.
 ![Tekton Components](https://i.ibb.co/82JmRcM/Screen-Shot-2020-08-25-at-15-55-22.png)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTE0MTYwNzQ3LDMwNTU3NTY0LC03NzMwOT
-I5MTddfQ==
+eyJoaXN0b3J5IjpbMTQxMzg4Njk4MiwzMDU1NzU2NCwtNzczMD
+kyOTE3XX0=
 -->